ryanatkn/cosmicplayground/README.md

     focuses on one function at a time with bigger visuals and a tweakable audio representation ([auralization](https://en.wikipedia.org/wiki/Auralization))
-- several odd and partially finished things, some of which require audio to make sense (please mind your pets when clicking things)
+- several odd and partially finished things, some of which require audio to make sense
+  - please mind your pets when clicking things, some things emit pitches only they can hear!

 [![galaxies](/src/assets/space/galaxies-banner.jpg)](/src/assets/space/galaxies.jpg)